hrydgard/ppsspp-site/docs/reference/settings.md

 ### Buffer graphics

 How much latency is allowed between the CPU and GPU.
 A smaller value means that they might not be able to work in parallel as much, and you might get worse performance, but better latency.
+This may help in music games, such as Project Diva or Patapon.

 ### Hardware transform